salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 ## Conclusion
 The Service Bus SDK can be used to programmatically interact with Service Bus and perform administrative tasks using the ``ManagementClient`` class.
 To work with individual objects (e.g. passing messages to queues etc), we need to use the respective client objects (``QueueClient``, ``TopicClient``, ``SubscriptionClient``) as shown above.

 In this post we have only scratched the surface of capabilities of the SDK.
-Depending upon the requrirements of your application, play around with the SDK to learn about the features you need.
+Depending upon the requirements of your application, play around with the SDK to learn about the features you need.